 Increasing productivity requires potential visitors to have a higher awareness of what the area has to offer.
 Non-visitors to Lincolnshire were surveyed by Arkenford in 2017.
-Their findings were that the knowledge of Lincolnshire was fairly low and people often had other places that they would like to visit.
+Their findings were that the knowledge of Lincolnshire was fairly low, when asked about their holiday preferences people often wanted what GLR has but they were oblivious of what we had to offer.